Tom Yum Gai Soup Recipe (Hot and Sour Chicken Soup)

 Ingredients

-• 10 oz chicken, breast or thighs, thinly sliced
+• 9 oz chicken, thinly sliced breast or thigh (boneless)

-• 1 stalk lemongrass, trimmed and roughly sliced diagonally
+• 2 stalks lemongrass, trimmed and smashed, sliced diagonally into chunks

 • 2 tbsp fresh lime juice